componentleague/league-dialog/README.md

 # League Dialog

-A custom dialog element `<league-dialog>` that works with `<details>` allowing it to be used without JavaScript, providing progressive enhancement.
+A custom dialog element `<league-dialog>` with a11y focus and works with `<details>` allowing it to be used without JavaScript, providing progressive enhancement.

 This is is inspired by the [GitHub details-dialog](https://github.com/github/details-dialog-element) custom element.
-This element differs in that it is easier to customize / extend, and also dependant on LitElement.
+This element differs in that it is easier to customize / extend, a bit more rigid with its a11y, and also dependant on LitElement.

 The element can either: